Implementing async-await syntax using delimited continuations

 (format #t "value is ~a\n" value)

-one two value is 12345
+value is skipped

-(if (procedure? kont)
+(if (procedure? value)

-for continuations that don't capture the entirety of program flow.
+made for continuations that don’t capture the entirety of program flow.
 Those

 continuations are called delimited.